mesn1985/DotNetCore.Zeebe.IntegrationTestTool/README.md

-#Is not maintained

-## DotNetCore.Zeebe.IntegrationTestTool
+## DotNetCore.Zeebe.IntegrationTestTool (Is not maintained, and should therefor be considered deprecated)
 A ASP.Net core application for ad-hoc integration  testing  against a Zeebe Cluster.

 To use: